flutter/website/src/resources/platform-adaptations.md

 Since tab bars are persistent across your app, they should match your own branding.
-However, if you choose to use Material's default styling on Android, you may consider adapting to the default iOS tab bars.
+However, if you choose to use Material's default styling on Android, you might consider adapting to the default iOS tab bars.

 To implement platform-specific bottom navigation bars,